 3. The orbital period squared is proportional to the semi-major axis cubed.

-Kepler presented his results at the Royal society in London and was heralded as a great triumph of astronomy.
-Newton reads the published laws and derives them using mathematics he invented for the purpose (calculus) but doesn’t bother to publish the discovery, he’s a poor graduate student and can’t afford to.
-Halley (of Halley’s Comet) hears this and offers to pay to publish the greatest scientific work of all time: the Principia Mathematica that explains the first Scientific theory: Newtons laws of motion.
-He showed that all three of Keplers laws could be deduced in his system from one fact: that bodies attract each other proportional to their mass and inversely proportional to the square of the distance between them.
+Kepler published his laws of planetary motion — the first two in *Astronomia Nova (1609) and the third in *Harmonices Mundi* (1619) — and they were immediately recognized as a triumph of observational astronomy.
+Newton reads the published laws and derives them using mathematics he invented for the purpose (calculus) but doesn’t bother to publish the discovery: he’s a poor graduate student and can’t afford to.
+Halley (of Halley’s Comet) hears this and offers to pay to publish the greatest scientific work of all time: "The Mathematical Principles of Natural Philosophy" that explains the first Scientific theory: Newton's Laws of Motion.
+He showed that all three of Kepler's laws could be deduced in his system from one fact: that bodies attract each other proportional to their mass and inversely proportional to the square of the distance between them.

 This theory of gravity proposed by Newton is highly accurate, but not exact.
-As almost all physics theories are incorrect in some small form or manner.
-There were nagging questions about how much did gravity affect starlight and how fast mercury’s orbit preceded that told us it wasn’t exact.
-It took the genius of Einstein to build a more accurate model that looked like Newton’s law in all known physical situations, and in other weird situations (high speeds, large masses) it looked different and it explained all the anomalies and predicted a bunch more things tangential to gravity.
+All physics' theories are incorrect in some small form or manner.
+There were nagging questions about how much gravity affected starlight and how fast Mercury’s orbit precessed that told us it wasn’t exact.
+It took the genius of Einstein to build a more accurate model that looked like Newton’s law in all known physical situations and in other weird situations (high speeds, large masses) it looked different.
+It explained all the anomalies and predicted a bunch more things tangential to gravity (spacetime.)
 Einstein’s theory of gravity has been tested to an amazing degree and it has never been found to be wanting.

 Galaxies seen by the Hubble Space telescope in a patch of sky the size of a dime at arm's length.